nitin-vavdiya/tx-managed-identity-wallets/README.md

 ./gradlew jacocoTestCoverageVerification
 ```

-Currently the minimum is 80%
+Currently, the minimum is 80%

 ## Common issues and solutions during local setup